Southampton-RSG-Training/shell-novice/_episodes/06-find.md

 ---
-layout: page
-title: Finding Things
+title: "Finding Things"
-minutes: 15
+teaching: 15
+exercises: 5
+questions:
+- "How can I find files?"
+- "How can I find things in files?"
+objectives:
+- "Use `grep` to select lines from text files that match simple patterns."
+- "Use `find` to find files and directories whose names match simple patterns."
+- "Use the output of one command as the command-line argument(s) to another command."
+- "Explain what is meant by 'text' and 'binary' files, and why many common tools don't handle the latter well."
+keypoints:
+- "`find` finds files with specific properties that match patterns."
+- "`grep` selects lines in files that match patterns."
+- "`--help` is an option supported by many bash commands, and programs that can be run from within Bash, to display more information on how to use these commands or programs."
+- "`man [command]` displays the manual page for a given command."
+- "`$([command])` inserts a command's output in place."
 ---
-> ## Learning Objectives
->
-> *   Use `grep` to select lines from text files that match simple patterns.
-> *   Use `find` to find files whose names match simple patterns.
-> *   Use the output of one command as the command-line parameters to another command.
-> *   Explain what is meant by "text" and "binary" files, and why many common tools don't handle the latter well.
-{: .objectives}

 ### Finding files that contain text